Because there are not enough TLA (three-letter acronyms).

 Greenhouse Gas.
 Emissions (mostly CO2) from the burning of fossil fuels.

 Hybrid Electric Vehicle.
+Sometimes shortened to Hybrid.
 A fossil-fuel Internal Combustion Engine (ICE) vehicle that also has a small battery and electric motor.
 The battery cannot be plugged in and charged up.
-Hybrids have limited electric range.
-Often confused with a Plug-in Hybrid Electric Vehicle (PHEV).
+Due to their small batteries, some HEVs are able to travel short distances at low speeds on electricity alone.
+Others cannot.
+Hybrids are usually more efficient and emit less CO2 than their non-hybrid equivalents.
+These should not be confused with a Plug-in Hybrid Electric Vehicle (PHEV).
 See Self-charging Hybrid.

 » Home Charging Point